Do everyday stressors leave your pits soaking? Understand the causes of stress sweat and how to keep your cool.

 Stress sweating occurs when your brain perceives a threat (whether your boss's critical eyes or the eyes of a hungry predator), it triggers your fight-or-flight response.

 Your sympathetic nervous system takes over, putting your body on high alert.
 The pituitary gland releases cortisol and adrenaline to recruit more energy sources, and you sweat to cool down.

 Unfortunately, stress sweating is as easy as 1, 2, 3.

 You start to feel anxious.
 Your heart rate and blood pressure spike.

 Your internal body temperature rises as your body prepares to fend off the stressor.

 Stress Sweat and Odor

-To cool down from the extra activity, you might sweat and produce a noticeable odor.
+To cool down, you perspire and produce a noticeable odor.